 • Raise the standard of teaching and learning in PE and across the School

 • Develop and foster links with other local schools and with local sports clubs.

-• Share good practice
+• Share good practice across the community

 The focus of some of our work in sport includes:

 1. Developing primary school PE and the transition from primary school to secondary education.
 Mr. Hodges and Mr. Singh work with a range of primary schools and pupils.
 The main aims have been to develop the confidence of primary teachers in leading high quality PE lessons and also to give primary pupils the opportunity to be a part of The Lancaster School in Years 5 and 6 by attending after school sport and art activities.